-Many people wish to modify their music, to make a song more bassy or tone down its harsh treble.
-This article will explain to you step-by-step (with screenshots) how to bass-boost one of your songs on iTunes using iTunes' built-in equalizer – and although the title of the article says “how to bass-boost“, you can use the iTunes equalizer to modify a song in many others ways.
-These include bass reduction, treble boost, treble reduction and vocal boost.
+Many people wish to modify their music to make a song more bassy or tone down its harsh treble.
+This article will explain to you step-by-step (with screenshots) how to bass-boost your songs on iTunes using iTunes' built-in equalizer.

-Step One: To Bass-Boost an iTunes song you first must turn on the equalizer – so open iTunes, click on the "View" menu and select "Show View Options”.
-Alternatively you could press "Command-J” to bring the view options up.
+- To Bass-Boost an iTunes song, you first must turn on the equalizer.
+So open iTunes, click on the "View" menu, and select "Show Equalizer."
+Alternatively, you could press "Command-J-2" to bring the view options up.

-Step Five: The effect will now be listed next to the song, and whenever you play the song it will play altered according to what you picked.
-Note that you can change the effect on the fly, while the song is playing, in case you want to compare what different effects sound like.
+- The effect will now be applied to your playback.
+Whenever you play music, it will play altered according to what you picked.
+Note that you can change the effect on the fly, while the song is playing, in case you want to compare the different effects.